KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 Concerning theft, the IDO provides solutions to both methods of theft in the centralized ICO.
 Unlike the centralized ICO, once the distribution of the bags takes place the effect of their distribution adds a layer of security from a would-be hacker.
 The hacker can only steal funds at the node they manage to penetrate.
 Were the hacker to steal coins before the actual IDO, the entrepreneur would have the option to simply create a `NEW ENTREPRENEUR’S COIN` again, without losing any personal wealth.

-Furthermore, since the trades happen instantaneously with each bag available for sale, the entrepreneur is only in possession of either their own `ENTREPRENEUR’S COIN`, or the cryptocurrency funds provided by the IDO participants—but not both.
+Furthermore, since the trades happen atomically, the entrepreneur is only in possession of either their own `ENTREPRENEUR’S COIN`, or the cryptocurrency funds provided by the IDO participants—but not both.
 The entrepreneur is never at risk of losing both their own funds and the funds of their audience, which is a strong advantage over today’s ICO model.

-Regarding human error, should one of the node’s databases be corrupted by accident or hardware failure, only one node’s coin supply is lost.

 Since the coins are immediately available on the AtomicDEX exchange for trading, the entrepreneur’s audience has an immediate trading market.
 This stands in contrast to today’s ICO model, where users often wait weeks or even months before liquidity for their ICO product arises in a centralized exchange.

 Finally, through Komodo's [inherent zero-knowledge technology](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-nature-of-privacy-features-in-the-komodo-ecosystem), participants have the option of privacy when purchasing the IDO product.
 This enables them to support the crowdsourcing efforts of the entrepreneur within their inherent right to barter in private.

-Upon conclusion of the distribution of the IDO coin supply the entrepreneur has successfully and immediately completed all the crowdsourcing-related steps that could have taken months in today’s typical ICO model.
+Upon conclusion of the distribution of the IDO coin supply, the entrepreneur has successfully and immediately completed all the crowdsourcing-related steps that could have taken months in today’s typical ICO model.

 Komodo’s IDO model is significantly easier, freer from manipulation, more flexible, and more secure.